 The interesting services are thus IAAS and PAAS.

 As you can see, with Infrastructure-as-a-Service, or IAAS, there is actually not much you get rid of.
 Except for hardware and virtualisation, you need to do the work for everything else.
 This is why so-called “lift and shift” operations (move your infra as-is to the cloud) have mostly failed.
 There was little gain in the work you had to do— which is most of your cost — and cloud resources that are in constant use are much more expensive than your own, that is, if you have a bit of scale yourself.
-So, simplistic over-enthusiasm of Cloud-First policies quickly gave way for huge headaches.
+So, simplistic over-enthusiasm of Cloud-First policies quickly gave way to huge headaches.
 Especially financial ones.

 Platform-as-a-Service, or PAAS, does bring a lot of advantages.
 A platform is software that is required for other software to run.
 The cloud platforms are either completely (OS) or largely (others, like ‘application servers’ such as tomcat) managed and there is much less that you have to do.
 They are patched and life cycle management is done on them.
 They have basic configurations with some ways for you to tweak details.
 Still some work, but far less than when you would install the platform itself.